The Circulatory System

 Heart Diseases

-Heart attacks are the number-one cause of death in the United States.
-Cardiovascular diseases are the leading cause of death worldwide.
+Heart attacks are the number-one cause of natural death in the United States.
+Cardiovascular diseases are the leading cause of natural death worldwide.
 Cardiovascular diseases include a wide range of disorders that affect the heart and the blood vessels and are the product of many factors, which range in nature from hereditary to nutritional and environmental.
 Because capillaries are the site where oxygen and nutrients enter body cells and waste products are removed by the bloodstream, any peripheral vascular disease will affect the function of the tissues supplied by the capillaries.
 Cardiovascular diseases can therefore cause disease in all other tissues and organs of the body.

 Artery Diseases

 The single major cause of artery disease is the thickening and hardening of arterial walls by deposits of fatty materials, known as arteriosclerosis.
 In major vessels such as the aorta, this process is called atherosclerosis.
+The deposits of fatty materials is the response of the body to patch an area where damage has occurred.
+The damage is caused by inflammation of the inner wall of the artery and the turbulence of the blood.

 Atherosclerosis